K. T. Thomas (judge): Political positions

 Justice Thomas is very vocal in expressing his views.

 His recommendations on the fee structure for professional education in Kerala at unaided institutions also drew opposition from the institution owners.

 In August 2011, he made a public speech where he exonerated RSS from the assassination of Mahatma Gandhi which generated heated public debate.

 His opposition to the Communal and Targeted Violence bill also created a stir.
-He termed the Bill to be divisive and against the constitution of India.
+He termed the Bill divisive and against the constitution of India.

-Though Justice Thomas wrote a dissenting note on the report of the Empowered Committee regarding the maintenance of the water level at Mullaperiyar dam, his concurrence with the report stating that the dam was safe raised criticism in his home state of Kerala.
+Though Justice Thomas wrote a dissenting note on the report of the Empowered Committee regarding the maintenance of the water level at Mullaperiyar Dam, his concurrence with the report stating that the dam was safe raised criticism in his home state of Kerala.

 In the Rajiv Gandhi assassination case, he opined in 2013 that the three accused sentenced to death should be spared from capital punishment due to the delay of 23 years in carrying out the punishment.

 In March 2014, Thomas declined the offer of the Government of India to head the selection committee of Lokpal stating the "recommendations of the search committee are not binding on the selection committee.
 Therefore, the work of the search committee can as well be done by the selection committee itself."
-Another matter of public interest was his letter to the Chief Justice of India on allegations raised by Senior Advocate Dushyant Dave regarding the disposal of a 12-year-old land allotment case by a two-judge bench headed by Justice C.K.
-Prasad, which was actually listed before another three Judge Bench.
+Another matter of public interest was his letter to the Chief Justice of India on allegations raised by Senior Advocate Dushyant Dave regarding the disposal of a 12-year-old land allotment case by a two-judge bench headed by Justice C. K. Prasad, which was actually listed before another three Judge Bench.